 Contacting us Parslows Criminal Defence Lawyers when you get arrest increases the opportunity to resolve the matter quickly and discreetly.

 Whether or not you should exercise your right to silence is something that you think about carefully, with the benefit of legal advice.
-Each case is individual and fact dependant and the aim should be to arrive at a decision which is best for you, in the particular circumstances of your case.
+Each case is individual and fact dependent and the aim should be to arrive at a decision which is best for you, in the particular circumstances of your case.

 If you are arrested, don’t qualify for legal aid and you wish to discuss your rights, please give us a call on 630530.